eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Overview

 - **Name:** TrustSwap
-- **Brief Description:** TrustSwap is a fork of the Uniswap open source project, it is built to work on top of TrustEVM Blokchain and delivers fast, secure and easy to use token trading.
+- **Brief Description:** TrustSwap is a decentralized exchange built to work on top of TrustEVM Blokchain.
+It delivers fast, secure and easy to use token trading.
-- **Relationship to EOSIO:** TrustSwap is built on top of TrustEVM, an EVM compatible side chain of EOSIO.
+- **Relationship to EOSIO:** TrustSwap is built on top of Trust EVM, an EVM compatible side chain of EOSIO.
 - **Reason for Interest:** We are looking to create the most scalable, and easy to use swap platform.
+Trust EVM provides a solid framework to build on.

 ### Project Details